Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language for cognitive planning and reasoning

 \subsection{Empowered by large language models}

 \tikzstyle{arrow} = [->,>=stealth]

 The limitations of classic neuro-symbolic methods listed above stem from the fact that classic pipelines rely on \emph{explicitly engineered} symbolic knowledge.
 Recent \emph{foundation models}, particularly LLMs, offer a complementary path.
-Trained on trillions of tokens of numerous unstructured data (such as internet text)~\citep{naveed2025comprehensive}, LLMs can implicitly learn rich knowledge and are capable of zero-shot learning, strong commonsense understanding, and contextual reasoning.
+Trained on trillions of tokens of numerous unstructured data (such as internet text)~\citep{naveed2025comprehensive}, \textcolor{black}{LLMs encode broad textual priors and often exhibit useful instruction-following, commonsense understanding, and contextual reasoning without domain-specific retraining}.
 Famous LLMs like GPT-families~\citep{brown2020language,achiam2023gpt,hurst2024gpt}, Claude~\citep{bai2022constitutional}, LLaMA-2~\citep{touvron2023llama2}, Gemini~\citep{team2023gemini}, DeepSeek-R1~\citep{guo2025deepseek}, and Qwen3~\citep{yang2025qwen3}.
 Instead of extending a hand-written ontology, one can \emph{prompt} the model in natural language (or provide a few demonstrations~\citep{gao2023makes}) to obtain a structured plan, a piece of executable code, or a step-by-step chain-of-thought reasoning~\citep{wei2022chain}.

 This capability allows LLMs to serve as a powerful tool that combines planner and reasoner for language-conditioned robots, bridging the gap between high-level human intent and a plausible sequence of executable steps.
 Early work in this area demonstrated this potential by using LLMs as task planners.
 For example, Saycan~\citep{ahn2022can} translates natural language instructions into intermediate action sequences.
 When combined with affordance functions that ground these actions in the robot's current environment, LLMs can generate behaviors that are both semantically relevant and physically feasible.
 Subsequent research has expanded on this, leveraging LLMs to solve a diverse set of long-horizon manipulation tasks in large-scale~\citep{rana2023sayplan} or open-ended environments like Minecraft~\citep{wang2023describe}.
 More generally, the pattern recognition abilities of LLMs can be exploited beyond just language-based reasoning by converting robot observations and actions to numerical text~\citep{dipalo2024kat}.